MeenaSoftwareDevelopment/.github/profile/README.md

 This is a GitHub organisation for the University of Hertfordshire Software Development course (2023/2024).

-Current project is **currently undecided, visit [the Assignment 2 planning repository](https://github.com/MeenaSoftwareDevelopment/assg2-planning/) for information.**
+Current project is **Connect 4**, visit [the Assignment 2 planning repository](https://github.com/MeenaSoftwareDevelopment/assg2-planning/) for information.